 Deferred income taxes reflect the net tax effect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the tax basis of such assets and liabilities.
 The Company maintains a valuation allowance against the deferred tax assets due to uncertainty regarding the future realization of such assets, which is based on historical taxable income, projected future taxable income and the expected timing of the reversals of existing temporary differences.
 Until such time as the Company can demonstrate that it will no longer incur losses or if it is unable to generate sufficient future taxable income, it could be required to maintain the valuation allowance against its deferred tax assets.

-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) consists of net income (loss) and unrealized gains and losses on available-for-sale securities.
-The following table summarizes the components of comprehensive income (loss):
+Comprehensive loss consists of net loss and unrealized gains and losses on available-for-sale securities.
+The following table summarizes the components of comprehensive loss: